Stannnnn/wc3-ui-edits/README.md

 -   Prevents the main chat input from losing focus when players join your lobby or switch slots.
 -   Fixes a bug where your chat history doesn't automatically scroll down.
 (This might cause your chat to look bigger/smaller than before)
--   Adds back the `Your friend FRIEND entered a Warcraft III The Frozen Throne game called GAME` messages.
+-   Adds back the `Your friend FRIEND entered a game called GAME` messages.
 (Does not always work, Blizzard doesn't always tell us when friends join a game)

 ## Installation